|How to Identify Your Vintage Barbies|

 The designers at Mattel came up with a new look for the ponytail Barbie in 1964.
 No more short curly bangs - instead the bangs are long and swept across the forehead, along the right side of her head and join into the ponytail at the back.
 Collectors call this new style the "swirl ponytail".
 Hair color was available in as many different colors as the #6 Barbies.
 Lip color also varied although most often a coral color is found, as seen in this picture, or a faded out coral.
 The most desired style of swirl ponytail Barbie by collectors is the platinum blonde with white (yes, white!) lipstick.
 It's a very striking combination!
 She also came with the red helenca swimsuit, pearl earrings, red open-toe shoes and a black wire stand.
 The first swirls to hit the market had the same markings as the 1963 dolls, however later issues had the word "patented" added at the bottom.
 Little girls usually took the ponytails down, so if you find one with no bangs and sort of a "widow's peak" looking forehead hair-line, then you've probably found yourself a swirl!

-To find out all about vintage Bubblecut Barbies, go into my Vintage Article section (link below) and you will find one of the articles is a neat write-up to help you identify your vintage Bubblecuts!
+To find out all about Bubblecut Barbies, go into my Vintage Article section (link below) to find information to help you identify your vintage Bubblecut.

 home | dolls59-66 | dolls67-76 | dolls77-95 | clothing | footwear | accessories